tidymodels/tidymodels.org-legacy/content/packages/index.md

 </div>
 </div>

-Learn more about the tidymodels packages at <http://tidymodels.tidymodels.org>.
+Learn more about the tidymodels metapackage itself at <http://tidymodels.tidymodels.org>.

 ## Specialized packages